Context in Chloé Fall/Winter 2026

 - Relaxed tailoring

-These silhouettes echo the visual grammar of 1970s bohemian fashion, yet they are subtly recalibrated for a modern context.
+These silhouettes echo the visual grammar of 1970s bohemian fashion, then recalibrate it for a modern context.

 The dresses, while romantic, are rarely fragile.
-Their volume is controlled and grounded by heavier elements—boots, leather pieces, or structured coats.
+Their volume is controlled and grounded by heavier elements — boots, leather pieces, structured coats.

-One of the most notable features of the collection is the repeated combination of romantic dresses with masculine outerwear.
+The most notable feature of the collection is the repeated combination of romantic dresses with masculine outerwear.

 Examples include: